 A very tight roadmap

-The International Energy Agency (IEA) has published its first guide on net zero energy.
-He will submit it to government officials ahead of the COP26 climate meeting, hosted by the UK, in Glasgow in November.
+The International Energy Agency (IEA) has published its first guidance on net zero energy.
+It will submit it to government leaders ahead of the UK-hosted COP26 climate meeting in Glasgow in November.

 Even if the government's commitments were all met, they would be well below what is necessary to bring emissions to zero by 2050.
 And it would not make it possible to limit the rise in Earth's temperature to 1,5 ° C.